Lewous/pkmap/README.md

 The `data.keys()` represents the ON/OFF state of each 9 appliances.
 And the `data.values()` means how many times the state combination is counted.
-Details about this stuf has been placed in my late paper (reference acquired)
+Details about this has been placed in my latest paper (reference will be updated soon)

 After you feed the plotting function with the `data`, a Karnaugh map wil be displayed.